fross123/csv_to_qlab/website/docs/tutorial-basics/send-to-qlab.md

 You will need the local IP address of the machine running QLab.

 :::tip
-You can run CSV to QLab on the same machine.
+You can run CSV to QLab on the same computer as QLab by using "127.0.0.1".
 :::

-On QLab 4 you can find this in Settings -> OSC Controls.

 ## Fill out the form